Hoshiyom1/MetaCraftersCS0066/README SOLIDITY.md

-# SOLIDITY

-This solidity program was created for educational purposes only!
+# Simple Token Contract Project
+This project aims to create a simple program that will do the following with said features: (for educational purposes only)

+### Key Features:

+- **Token Name:** This contract represents an example token with the name "ExampleToken."
+- **Token Symbol:** The token is identified by the symbol "EXT."
+- **Token Balances:** It keeps track of user balances using a mapping that associates addresses with token amounts.
+- **Mint Function:** The `mint` function allows adding tokens to a user's balance, increasing the total token supply.
+- **Burn Function:** The `burn` function subtracts tokens from a user's balance and decreases the total token supply when the user has enough tokens.

 ## Description

-This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has two main fucntions, to mint and burn, basically will add and subract things.
+This Solidity program is a simple smart contract for educational purposes, focusing on two core functions: minting (adding) and burning (subtracting) assets.
+It serves as a practical example for learning about Ethereum smart contract development.

 ## Getting Started